Unconventional superconductivity in monolayer transition metal dichalcogenides: Effective pairing interaction

-Here, the $U$ term, the $U'$ term, and the $J$ term denote the intra-orbital, inter-orbital Hubbard repulsion and the Hund’s rule coupling as well as the pair hopping.
+Here, the $U$, $U'$, and $J$ terms denote the intraorbital, interorbital Hubbard repulsion and the Hund’s rule coupling as well as the pair hopping.
 We work in the spin-rotational invariant setting where the onsite Coulomb terms are related by $U = U' + 2J$ and $J=J'$.
-Restricting to Cooper pair channel the above interaction Hamiltonian can be re-written with the compact notation $[\tilde{l}:=(l,\sigma)]$ as following
+Restricting to the Cooper pair channel the above interaction Hamiltonian can be rewritten with the compact notation $[\tilde{l}:=(l,\sigma)]$ as following

 The bare electron-electron interaction $ [\hat{U}]^{\tilde{l}_1,\tilde{l}_2}_{\tilde{l}_3,\tilde{l}_4}$, i.e. the first order correction in $ [\hat{V}]^{\tilde{l}_1,\tilde{l}_2}_{\tilde{l}_3,\tilde{l}_4}$ is given by